Tree

 Methods

-Register one or more custom leaf classes.
-Leaf classes should extend TreeLeaf and implement:
+Register one or more custom node classes.
+Node classes should extend TreeNode and implement:

-The Tree component comes with built-in leaf types for JavaScript primitives:
+The Tree component comes with built-in node types for JavaScript primitives:

-Objects and arrays that don't match any registered leaf type are rendered as collapsible branches.
+Objects and arrays that don't match any registered node type are rendered as collapsible branches using the default TreeNode behavior.